koirdev/Shirraria/README.md

 # Shirraria

-*An open source game written using Python and the Pygame library*
+*A non-commercial, open source game written using Python and the Pygame library*

 # Credits:
 ***koirdev*** - _Programmer, Artist_